mabyre/BlazingPizza/README.md

 # Create an EditContext for EditForm binding on

-This one was not easy cause I did not see this binding
+This one was not easy for me because I did not see this binding
 <EditForm EditContext=editContext

-While binding on Model=order.DeliveryAddress HandleFieldChanged was not fired.
+While binding on Model=order.DeliveryAddress **HandleFieldChanged** was not fired.

 It's really a result of the validation of forms because we arrive at efficiency while coding formular forms

 # First call to JavaScript

-* Use JavaScript.InvokeAsync to display a confirm dialogbox in JavaScript
+* Use of **JavaScript.InvokeAsync** to display a confirm dialogbox in JavaScript

 I'm glad to correct a Bug in Learn Microsoft concernig the call to JavaScript.InvokeAsync